TomPoulton/elden-ring-damage-calculator/README.md

 <img src="img/weapon-charts.png" alt="Weapon Charts" title="Weapon Charts" style="width:700px; height:auto;">

+You can now see how the weapon's stats change with attributes in real time using the slider under the charts

 ## Usage

 Enter your attributes at the top, then either search for the best weapon for your stats, or look up a specific weapon and see how it will perform.